openvinotoolkit/openvino/docs/ops/activation/Mish.md

 **Outputs**:

-*   **1**: Result of computes Mish activation.
-Floating point tensor with shape and type matching the input tensor.
+*   **1**: Floating point tensor with shape and type matching the input tensor.
 Required.

 **Types**